rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <!--
 <h4>Simple Control of Discovered Objects</h4>
 -->
-Discovered Objects like X-10 lights, flags, outputs, etc. appear in Home Assistant as appropriate entities, which in most instances can be integrated directly into your Home Assistant GUI and used without very much additional work.
+Discovered Objects like X-10 lights, flags, outputs, macros, IR, etc. appear in Home Assistant as appropriate entities, which in most instances can be integrated directly into your Home Assistant GUI and used without very much additional work.
 Here's a screenshot of a simple "entities card" with a selection of discovered light and switch entities, with some tweaks to the icons used.

 <p align="center">